-Some common reasons students present to me are lost motivation, procrastination, and feeling overwhelmed, managing the supervisory relationship, navigating University processes, to debrief, to help manage mental or physical health, to manage life stressors affecting study, to make plans or schedules, to set goals, or to develop a good routine.
+Some common reasons why postgraduate students may come along for coaching are lost motivation, procrastination, and feeling overwhelmed, managing the supervisory relationship, navigating University processes, to debrief, to help manage mental or physical health, to manage life stressors affecting study, to make plans or schedules, to set goals, or to develop a good routine.

-I work closely with the Student Health team and it is helpful for me to know if you are accessing support from their Mental Health and Wellbeing Team.
-Having your consent to share information helps us to provide a better service.
-Please let me know if this is ok with you.
+I work closely with Student Health, so it is helpful for me to know if you are accessing support from their Mental Health and Wellbeing Team.
+Having your consent to share information helps us to identify the best possible care and support for you.
+Please let me know if this is okay with you.